 Your blood sugar levels affect your mood and energy levels.
 Blood sugar is readily available energy that the body can use to fuel various processes.
 The body normally regulates its blood sugar through a chemical called insulin, which breaks down blood sugar.
-Diabetics don't produce enough of this chemical -- if any at all -- and, consequently, need to monitor their blood sugar and the foods they eat.
+People who have diabetes don't produce enough of this chemical -- if any at all -- and, consequently, need to monitor their blood sugar and the foods they eat.
 But this is a healthy practice for anyone, and it is important to recognize that grains-based foods like potato or tortilla chips can boost blood sugar levels.

 Video of the Day